Salmon Fishing in the Yemen: Plot

 After a confrontation with his wife in which he realises that their marriage is over and that he is in love with Harriet, Alfred convinces the Sheikh to give the farmed salmon a try.
 As the two are fishing, a Yemeni radical attempts to assassinate the Sheikh, who is saved by Alfred casting his fishing line towards the assassin.
-Soon after, they return to Yemen, where Harriet and Alfred continue to grow closer.
+Soon after, they return to Yemen to oversee the project, where Harriet and Alfred continue to grow closer.
 After a moonlight swim, he asks her if there was a "theoretical possibility" of the two of them ending up together.
 She accepts with a kiss on his cheek, but says she will need some time.

-At a press conference in Yemen, with the Foreign Secretary, Patricia reunites Harriet with her boyfriend Robert who has survived the counter-terrorism operation.
+At a press conference in Yemen for the project, with the Foreign Secretary present, Patricia reunites Harriet with her boyfriend Robert who has survived the counter-terrorism operation.
 The PR stunt leaves Alfred heartbroken.
 That night, Harriet realises her feelings for Robert have changed, and when Alfred gets a text message from his wife asking him to return, he declines.

 The following day the fish are released from their holding tanks.
 The fish swim upstream, and everyone celebrates the success of the project.
 While Robert and the Foreign Secretary fly-fish for the photographers, terrorists break into the dam upstream and open the flood gates.
 Although most people survive the resulting flash flood, the valley is left in ruins.
 The Sheikh blames himself for the tragedy, and vows to rebuild—this time with the support of the local community.

 The next day, as Harriet prepares to leave with Robert, the latter says while she was the one thing on his mind that kept him alive during his mission, she doesn't owe him anything.
 She approaches Alfred to say goodbye, where he tearfully wishes her luck as he ponders what to do next.
 Just then, they see a salmon jumping from the water, indicating that some fish survived.
-Alfred tells Harriet he will indeed stay and help them rebuild.
+Alfred tells Harriet he will indeed stay and help with the project rebuild.
 Harriet asks if he will need a partner—and Alfred realises that she is talking about herself.
 They embrace, and then hold hands whilst looking out over the river.